Retention Guidelines for College Records

-The College Archives is the repository for all non-current, inactive, official College records that have sufficient historical and administrative value to warrant their preservation.
+Archives and Special Collections is the repository for non-current, inactive, official College records that have sufficient historical and administrative value to warrant their preservation.
 Records commonly retained by the Archives include:

 - Constitutions and by-laws, minutes and proceedings, lists of officers of College